trolleyman/ale-rs/README.md

 # `ale`
 A Rust interface to the [Arcade Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment).

-Some games such as Breakout, Asteroids, MsPacman and Space Invaders are bundled into the libarary, so that anyone using it can run them.
+Some games such as Breakout, Asteroids, Ms Pacman and Space Invaders are bundled into the libarary, so that anyone using it can run them.
 A full list can be found [here](https://github.com/trolleyman/ale-rs/blob/master/src/lib.rs#L363-L440).

 ## Requirements
 - CMake (See [cmake-rs](https://github.com/alexcrichton/cmake-rs))